HOOU-TUHH/Pontifex-Hugo/README.md

       "podcast": "<audio controls src=\"/e-10/pontifex/podcast/imvt.mp3\">Your browser does not support the <code>audio</code> element.</audio>"},
 ```

-#### Discussion Forum
+#### Discussion forum

-The current version of pontifex uses a discussion tab on each webpage.
+The current version of Pontifex uses a discussion tab on each webpage.
 Each discussion features a GitHub-Like discussion thread provided by [Vssue](https://vssue.js.org/).
-In order to enable Vssues on your own instance of Pontifex, follow the following steps
+In order to enable Vssue on your own instance of Pontifex, follow the following steps
 * In case you are not hosting your repo on GitHub, create a public repo on GitHub repository and generate the `clientID` and `clientSecret` yourself to make it work.
 Refer to https://vssue.js.org/guide/github.html for how to do that.
 * Modify the following portion of your `layouts/partial/footer/script-footer.html` by changing all of the exemplary values to the ones of your repo.